Identity Verification in the Healthcare Industry

 Why the Healthcare Industry is the Prime Target for Fraudsters

 According to Forbes, in 2016, it breached nine times more medical than financial records.
-While data breaches in other industries like information technology, manufacturing, and financial services have declined over the years, it has skyrocketed in the medical industry.
+While data breaches in other industries like information technology, manufacturing, and financial services have declined over the years, they have skyrocketed in the medical industry.

 Why is it happening?
 Why is the healthcare industry such a big target?
 The reason is that private medical data is worth money to cyber attackers.
 Hospitals and healthcare facilities store incredible patient data that attackers sell quickly.